Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 Debt settlement can also be more flexible if your financial situation changes.
 “In a bankruptcy situation, you have to report the changes back to the trustee, and that could alter your plan,” Tayne says.
 But with a debt settlement, you can stick to the same plan even if your income increases.

-When is Chapter 13 Bankruptcy Better than Debt Settlement?
+When is Chapter 13 bankruptcy better than debt settlement?

-Chapter 13 may also be a better option if you’re dealing with a foreclosure or vehicle repossession.
+Chapter 13 may be a better option if you’re dealing with a foreclosure or vehicle repossession.
 You may lose your home or car while pursuing a settlement, but could be given the opportunity to catch up with a Chapter 13.

 However, Chapter 13 can result in repaying more overall than debt settlement.
 You also won’t be able to file for a Chapter 7 bankruptcy during the next six years, will be on a payment plan for three to five years, and all your disposable income will be tied up the payments.